 The 5G Challenge NOI specifically addressed the movement toward the use of "open" implementations for various components of a 5G system.
 Such implementations are based on open architectures that allow plug-and-play operations of components from different vendors that are fully interoperable.
 Using open source software running on "white box" commercial-off-the-shelf (COTS) hardware reduces costs and avoids vendor lock, both of which are highly desirable goals for the DoD.

-NTIA’s Institute for Telecommunication Sciences (ITS) is performing an engineering analysis of the 51 responses received before the end of the comment period.
-Preliminary analysis revealed several themes that are now being explored to guide next steps.
+NTIA’s Institute for Telecommunication Sciences (ITS) performed an engineering analysis of the 51 responses received before the end of the comment period.
+This analysis, available on the ITS website, revealed several themes that will inform future collaborations between DoD and NTIA.
+This analysis is anticipated to inform the creation 5G Prize Challenges which DoD and NTIA plan to announce in 2022.